-Taking Action on Climate- an Integrated Approach
+Taking Action on Climate - an Integrated Approach

-Climate action is embedded within all aspects of the RDN's work and within both high-level strategic policy and day-to-day operational plans.
-Goals and action for climate adaptation and mitigation are included in the RDN's Regional Growth Strategy and Electoral Area Official Community Plans to help guide land use development in a way that is more sustainable and better adapted to the anticipated effects of climate change.
+Climate action is embedded within all aspects of the RDN's work including high-level strategic policy and day-to-day operational plans.
+Goals and actions for climate adaptation and mitigation are included in the RDN's Regional Growth Strategy and Electoral Area Official Community Plans to help guide land use development in a way that is more sustainable and better adapted to the anticipated effects of climate change.
 Service-specific plans like the Drinking Water and Watershed Protection Action Plan, Transit Planning, and the Solid Waste Management Plan also prioritize climate action.
 This integrated approach helps ensure that opportunities for climate adaptation and mitigation are identified and acted upon within all RDN services and operations.

-Energy and Climate Change Plans
+Climate Change Plans and Data

 Corporate Carbon Neutral 2032 Plan